hvdkooij/HomeLab/roles/raspberry_ntp/README.md

 Role Name
 =========

-Seting up the Raspberry PI as a NTP server
+Setting up the Raspberry PI as a NTP server

 Requirements
 ------------

-A stable internet connection is reuired to run a stable NTP server.
+A stable internet connection is required to run a stable NTP server.

 Role Variables
 --------------

-The variable 'timelord can be used to tell which of the NTP server is leading a pack of Raspberry PI NTP servers.
+The variable 'timelord' can be used to tell which of the NTP server is leading a pack of Raspberry PI NTP servers.
 At this moment not all code is implemented to configure this correctly.
-But it will be usefull in the future if you run multiple units behind 1 IPv4 address.
+But it will be usefull in the future if you run multiple units behind 1 IPv4 address as not all NTP servers will allow multiple clients from 1 IP address.

 Dependencies